Rapha149/VoidTotem/README.md

   hasToBeInHand: true

   # Whether to use a custom item and recipe for the totem item.
+  # If you made a mistake with the custom item you will be notified in the console and the item won't work.
+  # Please note: if you've changed something for the recipe and reloaded the config you may have to rejoin for the changes to take effect.
-  # Please note: if you change the resulting item, earlier crafted totems will still work.
+  # Please also note: if you change the resulting item, earlier crafted totems will still work.
   customRecipe: false

   # The item to use as a totem item and the result of the recipe.